-Olga’s work often explores fractured places and shifting identities – from Hope, a deeply personal drama shortlisted for the Sundance Development Track, 2023 and developed through Torino Film Lab Extended, to Goldmine, a Mexico-set thriller selected for TFL Next Series Lab, and Bloody Bay, in development with Midpoint Series Launch, 2025.
+Olga’s work often explores fractured places and shifting identities — from Hope, a deeply personal drama shortlisted for the Sundance Development Track and developed through Torino Film Lab Extended, to Goldmine, a Mexico-set thriller selected for TFL Next Series Lab.
+Bloody Bay, a comedy–drama series with satirical edge, was developed through Midpoint Series Launch 2025.

-She also collaborates with Swiss studio Avocado360 on immersive formats, and is currently writing and co-producing The Last Symphony, a 360° documentary with Swiss Film Fund support.
+She also collaborates with a Swiss studio on immersive formats and is currently writing and co-producing a 360° documentary recently awarded development funding by the Swiss Film Fund.

 Olga lives in London.